Tour Length

 2How long do I need for an Okavango luxury safari?

-“Plan on a minimum of three days (although five to seven days would be much better), staying in one or two different lodges or camps and areas of the delta.
+“Plan on a minimum of 3 days (although 5 to 7 days would be much better), staying in one or two different lodges or camps and areas of the Delta.
 Rather than trying to see too much, concentrate on seeing a handful of places well.
 Plan enough time in each place to allow for all of the activities on offer; a couple of mokoro rides, a few game drives in each place is a minimum.
 Also include downtime for relaxing in camp.
 After all, it’s a holiday, and rushing too much will diminish your enjoyment.
-This is a vast area that, at its peak, covers more than 18,000km2/6,950mi2.
+This is a vast area that, at its peak, covers more than 18,000km²/6,950mi².
 With dozens of lodges and camps scattered across this wilderness, you could easily spend weeks hopping from one to the other.
 Even then, you’ll almost certainly leave wanting more.”

 “Most Okavango luxury safari tours operate on a fly-in basis.
-That means you’ll fly from either Maun or (less often) Kasane into one of the many remote airstrips across the delta.
+That means you’ll fly from either Maun or (less often) Kasane into one of the many remote airstrips across the Delta.
 You’ll then be transferred to your lodge or camp by boat or 4x4 vehicle.
 While staying at the lodge or camp, you’ll also explore by boat, mokoro or 4x4.
-When it’s time to move on, you’ll fly on to the next airstrip, hopping your way through the delta by small plane.
+When it’s time to move on, you’ll fly on to the next airstrip, hopping your way through the Delta by small plane.
 Drive-in safaris in the Okavango Delta are only possible in some areas, where transfers from Maun or Kasane, and between lodges, can take place in a 4x4 vehicle.
-This is often possible in the Moremi Game Reserve and the delta’s southern reaches, but rarely in the northern or inner delta where trails routinely disappear beneath rising waters.”
+This is often possible in the Moremi Game Reserve and the Delta’s southern reaches, but rarely in the northern or inner Delta where trails routinely disappear beneath rising waters.”

 4What is the difference between a game reserve and a private concession?

-“A game reserve is administered by the government whereas a private concession is leased by an organization and usually contains more exclusive accommodation.
-It surprises many first-time visitors to the delta that only a very small proportion is locked away under government protection.
-The Moremi Game Reserve occupies part of the southern, more accessible part of the delta and works like a national park, with entry gates, rangers and reserve fees that go into government revenues.
+“A game reserve is administered by the government whereas a private concession is leased by an organization and usually contains more exclusive accommodations.
+It surprises many first-time visitors to the Delta that only a very small proportion is locked away under government protection.
+The Moremi Game Reserve occupies part of the southern, more accessible part of the Delta and works like a national park, with entry gates, rangers and reserve fees that go into government revenues.
 Provided you pay to go in, anyone can visit.
-The remainder of the delta, which is most of it, is made up of private concessions, which are leased from the government and/or the local communities by safari operators and other tourism businesses.
+The remainder of the Delta, which is most of it, is made up of private concessions, which are leased from the government and/or the local communities by safari operators and other tourism businesses.
 These are accessible only to those with a confirmed reservation in the lodges or camps that operate within these concessions, making for a more expensive, but also more exclusive experience.
 In the concessions, off-road and night driving is permitted, unlike in the reserves.”

 5How does a typical day on an Okavango luxury safari unfold?